 Is UK diving worth it?

 Although diving in the UK is undeniably colder and more challenging than in the tropics, it’s well worthwhile!
 With our strong naval history, the country is now the home of many amazing wrecks.
 For those more interested in the life beneath the waves, our seas host a wide array of animals, from tiny nudibranchs, to the seals of the Farnes Islands and the Isles of Scilly, up to the massive basking sharks that can be found off Cornwall.
 If that hasn't tempted you check out what BSAC have to say and see some amazing photos!

 What if I haven’t got any equipment?

 The club maintains an extensive supply of high-quality scuba equipment which is available for use on all dives.
-This includes a large selection of top-of-the-range drysuits, regulators, BCD's, cylinders (including ponies and O2 Clean Nitrox cylinders), computers and more.
+This includes a large selection of top-of-the-range and very new drysuits, regulators, BCD's, cylinders (including ponies and O2 Clean Nitrox cylinders), computers, weights and more.
+We even have a compressor at the National Oceanography Centre.
 The cost of equipment hire is kept to an absolute minimum at £10 per day for full kit hire.
 Kit hire is capped for the year at £50.
-Trainees do not have to hire equipment for training sessions run in the UK.
+Trainees do not have to pay to use our equipment for training in the UK.

 It is possible to dive entirely using club kit as we can supply every required item.
 We do however recommend that all of our members invest in basic gear, including a mask, fins, boots, gloves and a hood for maximum enjoyment as all divers will tell you that there's nothing like having your own kit!
 We are all happy to provide suggestions on particular pieces of kit, as well as arranging trips to local dive shops.

 More questions?
 Contact us!

 Any questions?
 Let us know!
-We'd love to hear from you and no question is too big or small.
+We'd love to hear from you no matter what your question is.
 Drop us a message and we'll do out best to help you with whatever questions you have.

 A member of the committee will be in touch with you ASAP.
 We aim to respond to all enquiries within 24 hours.